rackerlabs/rackspace-how-to/content/cloud-backup/rackspace-cloud-backup-backup-actions.md

 4. When you are satisfied with your settings, click **Next Step**.

-5. Now, select the folders and files for the backup, along with any files you want to exclude.
+5. Select the folders and files for the backup, along with any files you want to exclude.
 Then click **Next Step**.

 6. Review your backup configuration settings.
 If the